-Water is conveyed to the GPI WTP through a 15 mile, 42-inch concrete pipeline.
+Water is conveyed to the GPI WTP through a 15 mile, 42-inch steel pipeline lined with concrete on the interior and exterior of the line.
 This pipeline was constructed in the 1970s at the same time as the plant and the intake.
 The pipeline is thought to be in good condition.